Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## The DE-10 is rated for up to 100°C operation and it doesn’t get nearly that hot.
 Do I really need a fan or heatsink?

 While 100°C is where the chips may begin to become damaged, high heat impacts more than just the health of the chip.
-On FPGA's, core stability can also be altered by temperature, so a number of cores with difficulty with timings, like AO486 for example, benefit from having the chip at cooler temperatures.
+On FPGA's, core stability can also be altered by temperature, so a number of cores with difficulty with timings (like ao486) benefit from having the chip at cooler temperatures.